jimmyliu1326/CBW_MIG_2025/docs/module6.md

 ```

 > - Which outbreak strains share the same allele for the hilA gene?
-> - How do we determine every possible variation that are only carried by a specific strain?
+> - How do we determine every possible variation that is uniquely carried by a specific strain?

 ## Part 3: Impact of k-mer length on graph topology